randelln/Vending-Machine/README.md

 ![alt text](screenshots/NpmTest.png "Run Test")

-- The Unit Tests will run and be presented to you in the terminal.
+- The Unit Tests will run and results will be presented to you in the terminal.

 ![alt text](screenshots/NpmTestResult.png "Run Test")